featurebyte/featurebyte/docs/user/installation.md

 To setup the service, check out the source code from the [FeatureByte repository](https://github.com/featurebyte/featurebyte).

 ### Quick start
+!!! note "Installation on Windows machine"
-**Note:** Customization is needed to setup the service on a Windows machine
+    [Customization](#customization) is needed to set up the service on a Windows machine

+!!! note "Authentication with FeatureByte PyPI repository"
+    The environment variable `FEATUREBYTE_NP_PASSWORD` must be set using the value from [here](https://featurebyte.atlassian.net/wiki/spaces/DEV/pages/15728827/Poetry).

 Start the service using the following command
 ```commandline